ahmadhassan7/ahmadhassan7/README.md

 </p>

 ####  I have extensive knowledge of DevOps and Data Science.
 ####  I'm a Blockchain enthusiast and love to build decentralised applications.
-I have quite a bit experience with Solidity for blockchain.
+I have quite a bit experience with Solidity for Blockchain.